almazrafi/Fugen/README.md

 ```

 > It's impossible to set a specific package version via Homebrew.
-> In case this method was chosen, it's recommended to control that all team members use the same version of Fugen.
+> If you chose this method, make sure all team members use the same version of Fugen.

 ### ZIP archive
 Every release in the repo has a ZIP archive which can be used to integrate Fugen into a project.
-For using that method, the following steps should be taken:
+To use that method, the following steps should be taken:
 - Open [repository release page](https://github.com/almazrafi/Fugen/releases).
-- Download an archive 'fugen-x.y.z.zip' attached to the latest release.
+- Download the 'fugen-x.y.z.zip' archive attached to the latest release.
-- Unarchive the ZIP into a convenient project folder
+- Unarchive files into a convenient project folder

 **N.B.:** if this integration method was chosen,
 the generation command should include a relative path to the folder with the ZIP-archive content, for example: